 A minimum of 46 credit hours is required for the MPH degree in Epidemiology.
-Additional Degree Requirements:

-- Computer Literacy (See computer requirements elsewhere in this Bulletin.) - · Basic Knowledge of the Biomedical Sciences - CPH Examination MPH candidates in epidemiology are required to take the CPH Examination Please see the CPH Exam section of this Bulletin for detailed information about the CPH Examination. - Culminating Experience MPH candidates in epidemiology are required to complete the Culminating Experience.
+- Computer Literacy - Students are required to achieve a working knowledge of methods, programming and applications of computers as used in biostatistics and epidemiology.
+This knowledge may be acquired by formal class work or by experience acquired either before entering or during the course of the program.
+Completion of BSE 5013 with a passing grade will satisfy this requirement. - Basic Knowledge of the Biomedical Sciences The course work to satisfy this requirement may be taken at this or another institution, either before or after entering the program.
+If course work is undertaken to fulfill this requirement, it is in addition to the minimum 46 hours required for the degree. - CPH Examination - MPH candidates in epidemiology are required to take the CPH Examination.
+Please see the CPH Exam section of this Bulletin for detailed information about the CPH Examination. - Culminating Experience - MPH candidates in epidemiology are required to complete the Culminating Experience.
 The Culminating Experience is guided by a committee developed by the student and the student's faculty advisor.
-The committee will be composed of a minimum of three persons: one faculty member in Epidemiology, one member in Biostatistics, and one faculty member in any discipline from the College of Public Health.
+The committee will be composed of a minimum of three persons: one faculty member in Epidemiology, one member in Biostatistics, and one faculty member in any discipline from the Hudson College of Public Health.
 Additional faculty members may be added, but are not required.
-A fourth member can be the preceptor, who must have prior approval of the College of Public Health Dean of Academic Affairs or Assistant Dean of Academic Affairs in order to serve on the committee.
+A fourth member can be the preceptor, who must have prior approval of the Hudson College of Public Health Associate Dean of Academic Affairs in order to serve on the committee.
 All members of the committee will have appropriate contributing knowledge of and experience in the student's master's paper project.
-Outside members not holding a faculty appointment in the College of Public Health must be approved by the Dean or his designee.
-Please see the Culminating Experience section of this Bulletin for detailed information. - Interprofessional Education Requirement Effective Fall 2015 all MPH and MHA students are required to participate in the campus-wide Interprofessional Education All Professions Days.
-Please see the Interprofessional Education section of this Bulletin for detailed information.
+Outside members not holding a faculty appointment in the Hudson College of Public Health must be approved by the Dean or his designee.
+Please see the Culminating Experience section of this Bulletin for detailed information.

+- Interprofessional Education Requirement All MPH students are required to participate in the campus-wide Interprofessional Education All Professions Days.
+Please see the Interprofessional Education section of this Bulletin for detailed information. - Students must satisfactorily complete an oral and/or written examination covering the Program of Study and the practicum paper. - The Faculty expects students to participate in the intellectual activities of the Department (e.g., seminars, special presentations).